Gyeeta/gyeeta.github.io/docs/installation/k8s_helm/shyama_helm.md

 :::info

-Once this chart is deployed, it is not possible to change the Postgres DB access credentials, such as usernames or passwords, using Helm.
+Once this chart is deployed, it is not possible to change the Postgres DB access credentials, such as username or password, using Helm.
 To change these after deployment, delete any persistent volumes (PVs) used by the chart and re-deploy it, or connect to DB externally and manually set the params.

 :::